technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 +++az containerapp up --name "$AZ_CONTAINERAPP" --environment "$AZ_CONTAINERAPP_ENV" --location "$AZ_LOCATION" --resource-group "$AZ_RESOURCE_GROUP" --ingress external --target-port 8080 --source .+++

-![A screenshot of a computer program Description automatically generated](./media/image60.jpeg)

-![A screenshot of a computer program Description automatically generated](./media/image60.jpeg)

 ![A screenshot of a computer program Description automatically generated](./media/image61.jpeg)

+![A screenshot of a computer program Description automatically generated](./media/image61.jpeg)

-![A screenshot of a computer Description automatically generated](./media/image62.jpeg)
+![A screenshot of a computer program Description automatically generated](./media/image62.jpeg)

+![A screenshot of a computer Description automatically generated](./media/image63.jpeg)

 2. This command does several things:

-    - Creates a Container Apps environment if it doesn't exist
+    - Creates a Container Apps environment if it doesn\\'t exist

-    - Creates an Azure registry if it doesn't exist
+    - Creates an Azure registry if it doesn\\'t exist

-    - Creates a Log Analytics workspace if it doesn't exist
+    - Creates a Log Analytics workspace if it doesn\\'t exist

     - Builds the Docker image and pushes it to the Azure registry